aparna29/Implementation-of-REM-in-ns-3/src/traffic-control/doc/rem.rst

 This chapter describes the REM ([Athuraliya]_) queue disc implementation in |ns3|.

-Random Exponential Marking (REM) is a queuing discipline that aims to achieve both high utilization and negligible loss and delay in a simple and scalable manner.
+Random Exponential Marking (REM) is a queuing discipline that aims to achieve high utilization, negligible loss and delay in a simple and scalable manner.
 The model in ns-3 is a port of Sanjeewa Athuraliya's ns-2 REM model.